 What is Windows 10 Resetting

-If your computer isn’t running the same way that it should, i. e, you have some windows problem, Windows 10 has the answer.
+If your computer isn’t running the same way that it should, i. e, you have some windows problem, slowing down OS, or even some resource errors, Windows 10 resetting has the answer.
 Windows 8 also has this facility but with windows 10 it has come into our computers in a new way.
-Without using a disc or pen drive, the re-installing of windows is called the resetting of windows.
+Without using a disc or pen drive, then re-installing of windows is called the resetting of windows.
 By resetting windows, all of your settings will return to their defaults and all of your apps will be uninstalled.
 So you need to know exactly when and why you should reset your windows 10.
+Also, check this article if you’re facing Windows reset errors.

 When and Why You Should Reset Your Windows 10 PC